Robohuskie2574/Robohuskie2574.github.io/_pages/JoinTeam.md

 permalink: /JoinTeam/
 ---

-# Intrested in Joining?
+# Interested in Joining?

-ONLY SAVHS students may join.
+Only SAVHS students may join.
 If you are in the middle school, wait until you get to high school.
-If you don't go to this school, Why did you think you could join?

 ## Schedule